12 Unforgettable Places In Missouri That Everyone Must Visit This Winter

 8. The Loop Ice Carnival, Delmar Loop, St. Louis

 Each January, the Delmar Loop becomes The Loop Ice Carnival.
 Multiple ice sculptures, human dog sled races, frozen turkey bowling, stilt walkers, and fire performers are some things that you might see.
-This year's event kicks off Friday, January 15th with the Snow Ball at the Moonrise Hotel.
-Then, on Saturday, enjoy the previously mentioned activities as well as the $1,000 in Ice Cubes Giveaway, a putt-putt pub crawl, ice demonstrations and more.
+This year's event is sure to be a delight.
+Past activities have included: giveaways, putt-putt pub crawls, ice demonstrations and more.
 For more information about this year's event, visit the

 9. Penguin Parade at the Saint Louis Zoo

 Ever want to walk with the penguins?
-On Sundays at 2 p.m. during the winter, you can do just that at the St. Louis Zoo.
+On Sundays during the winter, you can do just that at the St. Louis Zoo.
 They open up all the penguin enclosures and allow their most dapperly dressed residents to march (or waddle) along the pedestrian pathways.

 10. Shaw Park Ice Rink, Clayton